NLnetLabs/rotonda/design docs/filtering-design-survey.md

         our-as = AsPathFilter { last: our_asn };
     }

-    filter-term drop-ibgp for route {
+    term drop-ibgp for route {
         from {
             # drop our own AS
             route.bgp.as-path.matches(our_asn);